grucloud/grucloud/docusaurus/docs/aws/resources/Lambda/Layer.md

 ## List

-The list of functions can be displayed and filtered with the type **Layer**:
+The list of layers can be displayed and filtered with the type **Layer**:

 ```sh
 gc list -t Layer